5gon12eder/msc-graphstudy/README.md

  - `BOTTLE` &mdash; probabilistic algorithm creating graphs with native layouts as axonometric projections of 3D-meshes of random bodies of revolution
  - `TREE` &mdash; probabilistic algorithm creating random trees
+ - `RANDGEO` &mdash; Generates a random geometric graph using a procedure similar to the one presented by Markus Chimani at GD'18

 <!-- Cross-Reference: ./driver/constants.py:205: "class Generators(enum.IntEnum):" -->
 These constants are specified by the enumerator `Generators` which is defined in the file